mediadrop/mediadrop/doc/dev/api.rst

 JSON API
 ========

-MediaCore provides a simple API for grabbing media info.
+MediaCore CE provides a simple API for grabbing media info.
 A GET request to any of the public methods on this page will return a JSON object with the returned information.

-MediaCore's controllers render JSON objects by preparing what we call a JSON-ready dict.
+MediaCore CE's controllers render JSON objects by preparing what we call a JSON-ready dict.
 In these dicts, all keys are Python's unicode type and all values are of a type in the table below.
 There there is a 1-1 mapping between Python types and JavaScript types: